mschwartz-tech/LuxReplit/PROJECT_STATUS.md

    - 🟡 Error boundaries

 ## 📝 Technical Notes
-- Security implementation is now top priority
-- API validation to be completed before new feature development
-- AI integration to follow immediately after core infrastructure
+- Schema compilation issues being addressed systematically
+- Enhanced error logging implementation in progress
-- Focus on scalable and maintainable code structure
+- Focus on type safety and proper validation
-- All new features must include proper error handling and logging
+- All new features to include comprehensive error handling
-- Testing coverage must be maintained for all new implementations
+- Testing coverage maintained for all implementations

 ## 🛠 Technical Stack Health